We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ingredients to look out for

-Most anti-dandruff or antifungal shampoos contain at least one of the following active ingredients:
+Most anti-dandruff or antifungal shampoos contain at least one of

 - Ketoconazole is an antifungal ingredient that is suitable for any age.